bluesky-social/pds/README.md

 ## Self-hosting PDS

 Self-hosting a Bluesky PDS means running your own Personal Data Server that is capable of federating with the wider Bluesky social network.

-> [!IMPORTANT]
-> Initially to join the network you'll need to join the [AT Protocol PDS Admins Discord](https://discord.gg/UWS6FFdhMe) and register the hostname of your PDS.
-We recommend doing so before bringing your PDS online.
-In the future, this registration check will not be required.

 ### Preparation for self-hosting PDS